NexPlayer/Android-SDK/MediaDRM.md

 ### How to store and retrieve Media DRM content

 To play MediaDrm content without internet connection, you should store the content before playback.
-If the user enables storing mode, then NexPlayer will request a specified KeyID from MediaDRM and pass it through an event listener.
+If the user enables storing mode, then NexPlayer will request a specified KeyID from MediaDrm and pass it through an event listener.
 The user MUST store it using his/her own way such as saving it in a database.

 NexPlayer provides 2 ways for storing content –refer to the following instructions.